prisma/labels/README.md

 - Install GitHub CLI: https://github.com/cli/cli#installation
 - Run `gh auth login`

+## First, check the labels on the destination repository

+When a repository is created it comes with default labels.
+Go to https://github.com/prisma/my-destination-repo/labels and delete labels before copying the new ones.

-## Copying the labels to another repository
+## Second, copy the labels to the destination repository

 Using the command below, it will copy the [existing labels of this repository](https://github.com/prisma/labels/labels) to the repository defined, here `prisma/my-destination-repo` as an example.